WIPO Conversation on Intellectual Property and Frontier Technologies

 Artificial Intelligence and IP

-The ninth session covered the question of Gen-AI inputs, exploring the multifaceted relationship between training data and IP
+The tenth and ninth session covered the question of Gen-AI inputs, exploring the multifaceted relationship between training data and IP

 The eighth session covered impact of GenAI on creation of music, images, and other forms of content and a multitude of IP questions related to it.